 We long for this day!
 This is Israel’s glorious future—and you may be sure, God is going to bring it to pass.

-Photo courtesy: ©Thinkstock/Jacek_sopotnicki
+Photo courtesy: ©GettyImages/Jacek_sopotnicki

-How Israel and the Jews have shaped history
+How Israel and the Jews Have Shaped History

 As you study history, you learn that the indestructible Jew has left his indelible mark upon history.
 The Jewish people are not great in number.
 Of the world’s population, they are only 0.2%.
 That’s not two percent.
 That’s less than one-fourth of one percent.
 Yet did you know that 22% of Nobel Prize winners have been Jews?
 In 2013, six of the 12 laureates were Jewish.
 Think of that.